The fixation line in the ${\Lambda}$-coalescent: The fixation line

 \section{The fixation line}

 \textit{Assumption}: we will assume throughout that the probability measure $\Lambda(dx)$ gives no mass to the singletons $0$ and $1$,

-The assumption on $\Lambda\{0\}$ allows to rely on the simple graphical construction mentioned in the introduction without struggling to include binary coagulations.
+The assumption on $\Lambda\{0\}$ allows to rely on the simple Poisson construction of the coalescent mentioned in the \hyperref[secfixation]{Introduction} without struggling to include binary coagulations.
 This being said, most of the results are still valid for a probability measure $\Lambda(dx)$ with an atom at $0$.
 The assumption on $\Lambda\{1\}$ avoids an uninteresting case.